Starting a Business? Choose the Right Structure for Accounting Success

 5. Doing Good: Nonprofit Corporations

-Organizations dedicated to charitable, educational, or religious purposes enjoy tax-exempt status, avoiding federal income taxation.
+Organizations with a charitable, educational, or religious purpose can get tax-exempt status.
+No federal income tax.

 Why Accounting Matters From Day One